 In Russia the word means ‘home’.
 I prefer ‘melancholy’ because you can appreciate it but you’re willing to move on.
 You are not actually trying to hold on to that time.
 I’m trying to piece bits together and get the stories.
 But I’m too late for some places.

 Sometimes I take people with me.
 I go charging on in, but they will be standing at the door too scared to come in.
 It’s always a bit tricky going up stairs because stairs can collapse.
 Most of the time I’m down the Glens my phone doesn’t work and if you’re on your own you’ll never be found.
 You have to have a bit of common sense about it.
 Twice I’ve been in the situation where I have been upstairs in the bedroom and hear footsteps.
 I open the door and two goats or sheep go flying past.

-In the city it’s a totally different style of architecture.
-There are higher ceilings.
 When you talk to young people they don’t really appreciate that maybe 50 years ago people didn’t have double glazing and central heating.
-Before TV you had the piano and you had people talking and you have more time… I love the simplicity of that.
+Before TV you had the piano and you had people talking and you had more time… I love the simplicity of that.
 There is a big difference between rural and urban lifestyles.

 Time was totally different in the city than the country.
 It’s a cyclical, seasonal time thing – whereas in the city it’s very fast.

 I use the family home now as my base.
 I spent maybe last two years getting the house into shape.
 It took time.
 There was a stair lift we had to get taken out.
 There are a lot of accoutrements for disability and mobility.
 My mother liked red flock wallpaper.
 She was very ‘decorative’ and liked to paint the door frames gloss white.
 It’s an Edwardian/ Victorian house and when I lifted the carpets in the hall there was this beautiful tiling which hadn’t been seen.